altimmons/LangNotes/Python.md

 - ` IGNORECASE, I` - Do case-insensitive matches.
 - ` LOCALE, L` - Do a locale-aware match.
 - ` MULTILINE, M` - Multi-line matching, affecting ^ and $.
-- ` VERBOSE, X (for ‘extended’)` - Enable verbose REs, which can be organized more cleanly and understandably.
+- ` VERBOSE, X (for 'extended')` - Enable verbose REs, which can be organized more cleanly and understandably.

  Lookahead Assertions
  Another zero-width assertion is the lookahead assertion.
 Lookahead assertions are available in both positive and negative form, and look like this:

 - ` (?=...)` - Positive lookahead assertion.
 This succeeds if the contained regular expression, represented here by ..., successfully matches at the current location, and fails otherwise.
-But, once the contained expression has been tried, the matching engine doesn’t advance at all; the rest of the pattern is tried right where the assertion started.
+But, once the contained expression has been tried, the matching engine doesn't advance at all; the rest of the pattern is tried right where the assertion started.

 - ` (?!...)` - Negative lookahead assertion.
-This is the opposite of the positive assertion; it succeeds if the contained expression doesn’t match at the current position in the string. ___
+This is the opposite of the positive assertion; it succeeds if the contained expression doesn't match at the current position in the string. ___
  ___

 ____